InfinityLoop1/InfinityLoop1/README.md

 - Hi, I’m @InfinityLoopGames
-- I make gameand host them on my website.
+- I make games and host them on my website.
 Check my pinned repo to see the current site link.

 <!---
 EnzoPassini/EnzoPassini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.